- Updated on January 5, 2026

 Barbara Ann Scott Ice Trail

-A five-metre-wide, oval-shaped loop set beneath Toronto tallest buildings, is open for leisure skating, Monday through Friday from 10:00 am to 9:00 pm each day. website
+A five-metre-wide, oval-shaped loop set beneath Toronto tallest buildings, is open for leisure skating, beginning in December.
+See website for ice schedules.

 The Bentway Skate Trail

 A 220m trail and series of public spaces, knits together seven local neighbourhoods.
 The Bentway offers year-round activities and events, including gardens, a skating rink, recreational amenities, public markets, public art, special exhibitions, festivals, theatre and musical performances and more.
-Located under the Gardiner Expressway right beside the Fort York Visitor Centre.
-Skate sharpening and rentals available. website
+Located under the Gardiner Expressway right beside the Fort York Visitor Centre the trail opens in December.
+Skate sharpening and rentals available.

 Colonel Sam Smith Skating Trail